Address geocoding: 1990s

 The end of the 20th century had seen geocoding become more user-oriented, especially via open-source GIS software.
 Mapping applications and geospatial data had become more accessible over the Internet.

 Because the mail-out/mail-back technique was so successful in the 1980 census, the U.S. Bureau of Census was able to put together a large geospatial database, using interpolated street geocoding.
-This database – along with the Census' nationwide coverage of households – allowed for the birth of TIGER (Topologically Integrated Geographic Encoding and Referencing).
+This database – along with the Census' nationwide coverage of households – allowed for the birth of Topologically Integrated Geographic Encoding and Referencing (TIGER).

 Containing address ranges instead of individual addresses, TIGER has since been implemented in nearly all geocoding software platforms used today.
 By the end of the 1990 census, TIGER "contained a latitude/longitude-coordinate for more than 30 million feature intersections and endpoints and nearly 145 million feature 'shape' points that defined the more than 42 million feature segments that outlined more than 12 million polygons."

 TIGER was the breakthrough for "big data" geospatial solutions.

 2000s

 The early 2000s saw the rise of Coding Accuracy Support System (CASS) address standardization.
-The CASS certification is offered to all software vendors and advertising mailers who want the United States Postal Services (USPS) to assess the quality of their address-standardizing software.
+The CASS certification is offered to all software vendors and advertising mailers who want the United States Postal Service (USPS) to assess the quality of their address-standardizing software.
 The annually renewed CASS certification is based on delivery point codes, ZIP codes, and ZIP+4 codes.
 Adoption of a CASS certified software by software vendors allows them to receive discounts in bulk mailing and shipping costs.
 They can benefit from increased accuracy and efficiency in those bulk mailings, after having a certified database.
 In the early 2000s, geocoding platforms were also able to support multiple datasets.

 In 2003, geocoding platforms were capable of merging postal codes with street data, updated monthly.
 This process became known as "conflation".

 Beginning in 2005, geocoding platforms included parcel-centroid geocoding.
 Parcel-centroid geocoding allowed for a lot of precision in geocoding an address.
 For example, parcel-centroid allowed a geocoder to determine the centroid of a specific building or lot of land.
 Platforms were now also able to determine the elevation of specific parcels.

 2005 also saw the introduction of the Assessor's Parcel Number (APN).
 A jurisdiction's tax assessor was able to assign this number to parcels of real estate.
 This allowed for proper identification and record-keeping.
 An APN is important for geocoding an area which is covered by a gas or oil lease, and indexing property tax information provided to the public.

 In 2006, Reverse Geocoding and reverse APN lookup were introduced to geocoding platforms.
 This involved geocoding a numerical point location – with a longitude and latitude – to a textual, readable address.

 2008 and 2009 saw the growth of interactive, user-oriented geocoding platforms – namely MapQuest, Google Maps, Bing Maps, and Global Positioning Systems (GPS).
 These platforms were made even more accessible to the public with the simultaneous growth of the mobile industry, specifically smartphones.